IdealisticAI/Documentation/BigManage.md

 ## Lists
 ##### Lists are ordered collections of items like a shopping list or a things-to-do list.
 ### Creating a list
-> Provide the list name and include a concise justification for why the list is needed (for example, onboarding steps or preferred vendors).
-For example, you could tell BigManage: “Add a list named ‘Preferred Vendors’ because we need a curated supplier shortlist for procurement.”
+> Provide the list name.
+For example, you could tell BigManage: “Add a list named ‘Preferred Vendors’”
 ### Renaming a list
 > Provide the new name for the list you want to rename.
 You can refer to the list by name or by ID and include an optional reason.
 For example, you could tell BigManage: “Rename the list ‘Preferred Vendors’ to ‘Approved Suppliers’ because the scope changed.”
 ### Deleting a list